jeffThompson/PhysicalComputing/Week03_Buttons/Demos/07-ComplexCommands.md

 # COMPLEX COMMANDS

-Sending a few keystrokes or some text is cool, but with a little planning we can have a single button trigger a whole series of events on your computer!
-You could create custom keyboard shortcut button, automate complex processes, or create (nice) pranks to play on your friends.
+Sending a few keystrokes or some text is cool, but with a little planning you can have a single button trigger a whole series of events on your computer!
+You could create custom keyboard shortcut button, automate complex processes, or create (kind-hearted) pranks to play on your friends.

 A great example is the [dedicated copy/paste keyboard](https://www.theverge.com/22761188/stack-overflow-the-key-copy-paste-review-price-release-date-keyboard) put out by the code Q&A site Stack Overflow.
 It started out as a joke, but now is an actual product!
 Not only does it do just one task, it's quite nicely designed too.